arnaudmaret/arnaudmaret.github.io/_pages/about.md

 Research areas that particularly motivate me include character varieties (of surface group representations), symplectic geometry (of character varieties), and dynamical systems (such as mapping class group dynamics on character varieties).

-In parallel with my work as mathematician, I work as academic director for the Swiss Mathematical Olympiad.
+In parallel with my work as a researcher, I am also active in the world of Mathematical Olympiad.